adpgu/ZAPPing/README.md

 ## Distribution

 This is proprietary software distributed as freeware.
 The source code is not publicly available.
 Redistribution of the binary is permitted only in unmodified form with all original files intact.
+Please include this readme and a link to this repo if distributing.

 ## Support

 This software is provided without formal support.
 Issues may be reported via GitHub Issues but responses are not guaranteed.

+## Feature Requests

+If there is something you would like this app to do, please request via github.

 ## Credits